Advanced Rails with Rspec, Capybara, and friends

 This will tell Rspec to output the full documentation of what is run — listing out the test names themselves on the screen in red or green(*)

-You can use this setting in Rspec.configure to set your Rspec to use any color for success or failure.
-You also get options for pending, fixed, and detail.
+If you are red-green colorblind, you can use the setting Rspec.configure to set your Rspec to use any color for success or failure messages.
+You also get options for setting colors on pending, fixed, and detail.

-For example, to keep the failure color as RED and make the success color blue — an easy solution for programmers with red/green colorblindness, add this line to your Rspec.configure
+For example, to keep the failure color as red and make the success color blue, add this line to your Rspec.configure

 RSpec.configure do |config|